Chaudhry – The Martyr

 Chaudhry – The Martyr is a 2022 Pakistani biographical action film.
 The film features Tariq Islam, Shamoon Abbasi, Arbaaz Khan, and Zara Abid in lead roles.
-Chaudhry - The Martyr is directed by Azeem Sajjad.
-This film is based on the life of Chaudhry Aslam Khan.
+The film is based on the life of Chaudhry Aslam Khan and directed by Azeem Sajjad.

-The film was released after the May, 2020 death of star Zara Abid, which occurred as a consequence of the Pakistan International Airlines Flight 8303 crash that month.
+It was released after the May 2020 death of Zara Abid, in the PIA Flight 8303 crash that month.